 Theresa Gillespie has been teaching Art for over 18 years in a very diverse school district.
 She received her Bachelor of Arts degree in Art Education from Augstana College in 1992 and her Masters degree in Education and Technology from Western Governor’s University in 2010.
 She is well versed in teaching to a very diverse student population which includes English language learners, accelerated learners, and those needing differentiated instruction.
 She also has expertise in curriculum development, behavior interventions, arts integration, and technology integration.

 Kelly Berwager is a veteran visual arts teacher with more than 17 years of experience in the P-12 classroom, as well as 3 years of experience at the graduate level.
 She received her Bachelor of Science degree in Business Administration from Birmingham-Southern College (1985), her Masters of Art in Art Education from The University of Alabama at Birmingham (1995) and her PhD in Educational Research from The University of Alabama (2013).
 Her expertise includes cross-curricular development and instruction, choice-based lessons, assessment, and action research.
-Her research interests include arts-based research, action research, art education teacher professional identity development, and empowering art education teachers to be researchers in their classrooms.

 Have a question or comment for AOE?
 The AOE Customer Support Team is here to help.
 Whether you want to find out whether your school will accept AOE Class credits, or you no longer want to receive AOE emails, whatever it is… we’re available.
 You can reach AOE Customer Support by emailing email@example.com or calling/texting 515.650.3198.